odioski/RADICO/README.md

 snap install bash-language-server --classic

 # Fish - With Fish, if good enough or knowledgeable enough, you can skip the forementioned
-# and possibly speed up your script dev time.
+# and possibly speed up or shorten your dev time.
 This is due to intellisense like features
 # (highly developed) available within the Fish shell.

-# mostly likely is already installed in most Linux.
 apt install fish

 ```